nocsi/nocsi.com/src/privacy-policy.md

 _Right to Withdraw Consent_.
 If you have provided your consent to the collection, processing, and transfer of your personal information, you may have the right to fully or partially withdraw your consent.
 Once we have received notice that you have withdrawn your consent, in whole or in part, we will no longer process your information for the purpose(s) to which you originally consented and have since withdrawn unless there are compelling legitimate grounds for further processing that override your interests, rights and freedoms or for the establishment, exercise or defense of legal claims.
 Withdrawal of consent to receive marketing communications will not affect the processing of personal information for the provision of our services.

 _Right to Complain_.
-If you believe we have not processed your personal information in accordance with applicable provisions of the GDPR, we encourage you to contact us at privacy@orbit.love.
+If you believe we have not processed your personal information in accordance with applicable provisions of the GDPR, we encourage you to contact us at contact@nocsi.com.
 You also have the right to make a GDPR complaint to the relevant Supervisory Authority or seek a remedy through the courts.
 A list of Supervisory Authorities is available at: https://edpb.europa.eu/about-edpb/board/members_en.
 If you need further assistance regarding your rights, please contact us using the contact information provided below and we will consider your request in accordance with applicable law.

 ### INTERNATIONAL TRANSFERS OF PERSONAL INFORMATION